"He possesses gravitas and intellect, which are of tremendous benefit to all his clients"Legal 500, 2017

 - Board of England Hockey National Discipline Panel, Independent member

-Ifeanyi also appears in regulatory proceedings, including fitness to practice hearings at the GMC, NMC and HCPC.
+Ifeanyi appears in regulatory proceedings, including fitness to practice hearings on behalf of healthcare professionals at the GMC, NMC and HCPC.
+He has also successfully acted in employment claims for unfair dismissal and discrimination.

 - The Football Association v CK (2013) – Successfully defended misconduct charges of a senior football coach, in case involving child safeguarding and discrimination issues.